Proteasome inhibitors and monoclonal antibodies

 Bortezomib is given as an injection under the skin or into a vein.
 It is often used together with steroids and chemotherapy.
 Carfilzomib is given intravenously.

 Monoclonal antibodies are made in a laboratory but behave like natural antibodies that fight infection and disease.
 They target cancer cells and interfere with how they grow and survive.
-Available drugs include daratumumab and elotuzumab.
+Available drugs include daratumumab and elotuzumab (in combination with lenalidomide).

-As these drugs are often given as an injection, they may cause an allergic reaction.
-Other side effects may be a fever, nausea, diarrhoea and low blood pressure.
+Side effects – As these drugs are often given as an injection, they may cause an allergic reaction.
+Other possible side effects include a fever, nausea, diarrhoea and low blood pressure.

 View the Cancer Council NSW editorial policy.